Oakwood Preschool Handbook

 In an effort to provide appropriate services to preschool aged children with disabilities, the Oakwood City Schools operates an integrated preschool program, which operates four days per week with half-day sessions.
 Both preschool age children with disabilities, and typically developing children are enrolled in the program.
 The purpose of this program is to provide children with disabilities intervention services designed to meet their specific needs and the opportunity to interact with typically developing children in a positive learning environment.
 Our Philosophy is to provide a program for preschool aged children that addresses the needs, interests and abilities of each student through quiet and active play.

 Typically developing preschool students are selected for the program by signing up on a waitlist.
-Students must be at least age 3 by September 30, 2019; be residents of the district; toilet trained; and typically developing.
+Students must be at least age 3 by September 30 of the upcoming school year, be residents of the district, toilet trained and typically developing.
 Applications for the waitlist are available on the district’s website and as a print copy at any of the school buildings.

 Monday – Thursday